 Down the harbour wall you’ll find species you might not have known existed.
 Use rag worm or a rag worm imitation like Marukyu Isome and a small size 8 hook – no bigger.
 You only need a little weight to get the bait down and then you simply hold it there with a tight line and wait for bites, which typically come quickly.
 It’s very important you use a small hook.
 This style of fishing is great fun, especially with kids as you catch a wider variety of species and they tend to always be present.
 Be sure to take care of the fish and return them as they are unlikely to be edible (I’ve tried eating Wrasse and they are utterly disgusting and nothing can make their flaky soggy flesh taste good).
 If you can’t get to a tackle shop to buy rag worm, consider using this strange but effective alternative bait from Amazon.

-Mevagissey is best for mackerel fishing and your best bet is either using a simple float rig or string of mackerel feathers.
+You can catch mackerel in great numbers from Padstow harbour from Spring to Autumn.
+They tend to either be ‘in’ or ‘out’ meaning you’ll likely catch ten plus or none.
 Rather than using ordinary mackerel feathers, try using Sabiki’s like these from Amazon which have smaller hooks.
 These result in more hook ups and less damage to fish you don’t want to keep.
 However, it’s worth knowing that all mackerel you touch are going to die due to damage to their skin, so you shouldn’t return mackerel.
 Once you’ve caught enough, stop fishing for them or start giving them to neighbours etc. The most humane way to kill a mackerel is to place your thumb inside its mouth and bend the neck backwards to instantly break its neck.
 Hitting over the head works but is more difficult.
 You might be needing some more beach bomb fishing weights from Amazon.

 Bass fishing in Cornwall is excellent both from the North and South Coasts.
 Bass are brutal bullies in shining camouflage, hidden against the glimmer of the water’s surface.
 If I wrote about local bass spots I’d probably be assassinated.
 Padstow harbour itself is not a particularly good bass spot, but the surrounding coastline is truly exceptional and by boat you’ll be in for a very good chance of bass.
 For inspiration to seek out new spots, it’s handy to have a physical book on Cornish sea fishing like this one on Amazon .
 As for recommended tackle, this surface lure on Amazon, the Patchinko is widely considered the best surface bass lure and works wonders on boats outside the estuary or from the rocks.
 There’s a much cheaper version of this lure you can buy here.
 The Fish Black Minnow available here on Amazon is possibly the most popular lure of all amoung serious Cornish bass anglers, and catches almost every kind of predator.